riskanudelya/Instalasi-Windows-Server-2022/uts.md

 <!-- GETTING STARTED -->
-## Installation

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
 ## Directory

 This is an example of how you may give instructions on setting up your project locally.